Dear Twitch streamers (and you too YouTube Live & Mixer streamers) we love you. You are the content creators of the 2020s.

 Even though your stories should disappear after 24 hours, you can save them as collections on top of your profile.

-Indeed, when you have some stories that are similar, you can group them like Pokimane did in the previous picture.
+Indeed, when you have some stories that are similar, you can group them as Pokimane did in the previous picture.

-For example if you play multiple games, you can have different stories’ collections focused on each game so people interested on a specific game will easily find your content.
+For example, if you play multiple games, you can have different stories collections focused on each game so people interested in a specific game will easily find your content.

-Bonus: if your account becomes verified (Instagram recognizes you as a public figure) or you have more than 10,000 followers, you will be able to add external links on your stories!
+Bonus: if your account becomes verified (Instagram recognizes you as a public figure) or you have more than 10,000 followers, you will be able to add external links to your stories!

-In this picture, you can see that the doc uses his stories as links to his different social medias and merch website… Genius!
+In this picture, you can see that the doc uses his stories as links to his different social media and merch website… Genius!